top of page

-Electricians and those working around energized equipment face unique risks every day.
+Electricians and those working around energised equipment face unique risks every day.
 The potential for electrical shock and other hazards makes it essential for these professionals to possess the knowledge and skills necessary to respond effectively in emergencies.
-This is where training in Low Voltage Rescue (LVR) and Cardiopulmonary Resuscitation (CPR) plays a vital role.
+This is where training in Low Voltage Rescue (LVR) and Cardiopulmonary Resuscitation (CPR) is vital.

 Annual refresher training isn't just suggested; it is mandated by various industry standards and the Work Health and Safety (WHS) Act.
 This post will delve into why this training is critical, outline relevant Australian Standards, and share best practices to ensure workplace safety.